Private Hernia Scan

 - Abdominal lump

 No preparation is necessary for this scan.

-Before the scan our sonographer will explain the examination procedure.
+Before the scan, our sonographer will explain the examination procedure.
 You will be asked to lie on the examination couch exposed part of your abdomen.
-We will put a little bit of gel on your skin and a small ultrasound probe will be used to obtain images of your internal organs.
+We will put a little gel on your skin and a small ultrasound probe will be used to obtain images of your internal organs.